We live in the age of the brand.

 It is critical, especially for smaller brands, to define the audience that you will be targeting with your products.
-This will allow you to hone your message and focus your marketing efforts on a “niche” or definable subset of the general population.
+This will allow you to hone your message and focus your marketing efforts on a “niche” or a definable subset of the general population.

 This is an opportunity to create a fictional character that represents your ideal customer.
 Be creative in describing the details of their lifestyle including habits, passions, preferences and daily activities.
 Use images to deepen the experience and add nuances to your persona.
 Ultimately you want to create as much detail as required to hold an image of this person in your head, which will help you make clearer product and marketing decisions.

-In this stage you will look at the current landscape to understand what the major themes and audience concerns are.
-This will allow you to uncover which attributes to emphasize in your branding, and whether there are opportunities that are being overlooked by other brands.
+In this stage, you will look at the current landscape to understand what the major themes and audience concerns are.
+This will allow you to uncover which attributes to emphasize in your branding and whether there are opportunities that are being overlooked by other brands.
 It’s best to do this with at least one or two other people so as to encourage brainstorming and discussion.

-Examples from SoYoung’s process:
+Examples from our e-commerce business’s process:

 Here you want to pare down the themes to those that apply most directly to your products.
 These are the baseline requirements that people are seeking in your product.

-Examples from SoYoung’s process
+Examples from our e-commerce business’s process

 This is an opportunity to look a little wider and take note of what brands beyond your immediate competitors are doing.
-Take a moment to discuss competitive, fast moving industries like consumer packaged goods, electronics and entertainment.
-Note any new trends or changes you see in how products are being developed, manufactured or marketed.
+Take a moment to discuss competitive, fast-moving industries like consumer packaged goods, electronics, and entertainment.
+Note any new trends or changes you see in how products are being developed, manufactured, or marketed.

-Examples from SoYoung’s process
+Examples from our e-commerce business’s process

 This is the trend you see as being most relevant to your products and audience.

-Trend: Socially Conscious Brands with responsible / eco sourced materials
+Trend: Socially Conscious Brands with responsible / eco-sourced materials

-In this phase you create models of a brandscape.
+In this phase, you create models of a brandscape.
 A brandscape is simply a visual map of how the competition in your sector might be compared in terms of brand perception, allowing you to understand where you might fit in and spot opportunities.

 You need to choose two main themes or attributes that define your place in the competitive landscape.
 These become the two axes.
-Look back at the previous step to get ideas and try different one’s out.
+Look back at the previous step to get ideas and try different ones out.
 You may need to take several attempts at it before you find a combination that fits.

 Place the other brands in your industry in an appropriate position within the four resulting quadrants.
 There is no “right” way to do it so don’t get too caught up in getting it perfect.
 The main idea is to spot trends and opportunities.

-In this stage you will be identifying the specific words or terms that you use to define your brand through the process of ideation and filtration.
+In this stage, you will be identifying the specific words or terms that you use to define your brand through the process of ideation and filtration.
 It’s best to do this with at least one or two other people so as to encourage brainstorming and discussion.

-Gather as a group divide a shared document or whiteboard into 2 columns.
+Gather as a group and divide a shared document or whiteboard into 2 columns.
 In the left column, make a list of the attributes that you associate with the dominant trend you identified in Stage 2, step 5.
 In the right column make a list of attributes that best describe your brand.

 Eliminate any attributes from the left column that are not associated with the trends you identified or that do not meet the needs of your consumers